jordwalke/FaxJs/README.md

 ##Explanation of example:

 * The `initState` method describes the component's initial state.
-* The `project` method answers the question: "What do you look like right *now*?".
+* The `structure` method answers the question: "What do you look like right *now*?".
 In other words, you describe the structure of your component for an *arbitrary* state/property combination.
 * You don't need separate methods for creation/updating.
 Just tell FaxJs what your component *always is* and FaxJs take care of creating/updating the DOM when we detect changes.
 * FaxJs will ensure that your component **reacts** to changes in properties/state, by asking your component again: "What do you look like *now*?"
 * The Button's `onClick` method executes an update to this component's state.
-The containing `Div`'s width will automatically be changed, because the invariant `project()` states that the outer container's width should always be equal to what is stored in `this.state.theContainerWidth`.
+The containing `Div`'s width will automatically be changed, because the invariant `structure()` states that the outer container's width should always be equal to what is stored in `this.state.theContainerWidth`.

 What you get by calling F.ComponentizeAll(Demo):

-* A reusable component that can be instantiated in the same declarative manner as the *project* method.
+* A reusable component that can be instantiated in the same declarative manner as the *structure* method.
 * No need to declare getters and setters for attributes - it's all just Plain 'Ol Javascript.